cerner/terra-clinical/packages/terra-clinical-result/docs/README.md

    */
   updateDateTime: PropTypes.string,
   /**
+   *  If the Result type is Numeric, in flowsheet cell will switch to alternate view if cannot fully display value.
+   */
+  isTypeNumeric: PropTypes.bool,
+  /**
    *  If the Result value has been modified from it's original value for the same clinically documented event & datetime.
    */
   isModified: PropTypes.bool,
   /**
    * If the Result value has an appended comment.
    */
   hasComment: PropTypes.bool,
   /**